Oktopost/Squid/README.md

 # Squid
-MySQL library build on top of PDO
+MySQL library build on top of PDO (Kinda of...
+Should be...
+Currently in progress)